Real danger or exaggerated concern? Virologist Ciesek explains

 Monkey pox has already arrived in Germany.
 How dangerous is the disease?
 What are the symptoms in infected people?
 And is there a therapy?
 Virologist and professor Sandra Ciesek explains.

 Frankfurt am Main – monkeypox in Germany.
-The corona pandemic seems to have reached manageable proportions, and now a new, epidemic virus is appearing in Europe.
-The cases are increasing, and there is no discernible connection between the infections, which have now reached the USA.
+The corona pandemic seems to have reached manageable proportions, and now a new, epidemic virus is emerging in Europe.
+The cases are piling up, and there is no discernible connection between the infections, which have now reached the USA.
 WHO and RKI warn that the first countries are imposing quarantine on sick people.
 Understandably, the question arises in the public discussion: How dangerous is monkeypox really?

 Virologist Sandra Ciesek has been working in research for 15 years.
 Before the monkeypox cases, she was mainly concerned with the corona virus.
 On Twitter, the director of the Institute for Medical Virology at the University Hospital Frankfurt has now made important information about monkeypox available and thus addressed the question that seems to be emerging from the public discussion: is monkeypox a kind of corona substitute concern or a real one Danger?